 A professional lawyer can help you navigate through the complicated probation violation process.
 You can make an argument against these violations.
 In some cases, it was a mistake by the defendant.
 Your attorney might contend that the probation was:

 Violating the terms of your probation can lead to some serious consequences.
 You will want to reach out to a skilled attorney who has experience with these violations.
-Alexander Smith-Johnson understands the legal process, and he will work hard to help you resolve these legal issues.
+Darryl Smith understands the legal process, and he will work hard to help you resolve these legal issues.

 With the right help, you could avoid the strictest penalties for your probation violation.
 These criminal matters will not go away, and you need to consult with someone who can help you.